inelpandzic/imdgo/README.md

 IMDGO is built on top of Raft consensus protocol ([Hashicorp's implementation](https://github.com/hashicorp/raft)) which makes it a CP system in terms of the CAP theorem.

-Because of the leader based replication with Raft, every write and delete operation go to the leader (in case request hits follower nodes) and then are replicated to follower.
+Because of the leader based replication with Raft, every write and delete operation go to the leader (in case request hits a follower node) and then are replicated to follower.
 Currently, these requests are forwarded via plain old HTTP with JSON, but it will be done with MessagePack or gRPC.